 Bullying is repeated and unreasonable behavior directed towards a student, group of students, or anyone that creates a risk to health and safety.
-It can include behavior such as name-calling, stealing/hiding someone else's belongings, physical violence, verbal abuse, initiation practices, sabotaging someone's homework or projects, or ridiculing someone's opinions.
+It can include behavior such as name-calling, stealing/hiding someone else's belongings, physical violence, verbal abuse, initiation practices, sabotaging someone's homework or projects, ridiculing someone's opinions, or practicing social isolation.

-Anyone who experiences or witnesses bullying should report it as soon as possible.
+Anyone who experiences or witnesses bullying should report it as soon as possible to counselors or heads of division.
 When bullying is reported, it will be investigated quickly and in accordance with our procedures.
+Maintaining Strong Relationships - Anti-bullying